Excis3/excis3.github.io/_posts/2024-05-02-How-to-submit-a-cve.md

 To request a CVE, visit [MITRE CVE Request Form](https://cveform.mitre.org/) and fill in the form details.
 Here's a step-by-step guide on how to complete the form:

 ![mitre_form2.jpg](https://raw.githubusercontent.com/Excis3/excis3.github.io/main/media/mitre_form2.jpg)
-- **Select Request Type:** Set the field to 'Report Vulnerability/Request CVE ID' and enter your email address below.
+> **Select Request Type:** Set the field to 'Report Vulnerability/Request CVE ID' and enter your email address below.
+{: .prompt-info }

 ![mitre_form3.jpg](https://raw.githubusercontent.com/Excis3/excis3.github.io/main/media/mitre_form3.jpg)
-- **Request Details:** Specify the number of IDs you want to request (usually 1 per vulnerability).
+> **Request Details:** Specify the number of IDs you want to request (usually 1 per vulnerability).
 Check the boxes indicating that the vendor is not CNA-covered and that the exploit does not already have a CVE.
+{: .prompt-info }

 ![mitre_form4.jpg](https://raw.githubusercontent.com/Excis3/excis3.github.io/main/media/mitre_form4.jpg)
-- **Information:** Fill in the information about your exploit.
+> **Information:** Fill in the information about your exploit.
 Include a clear and concise description using the specific wording and format required by MITRE.
 Refer to the [CVE Project Key Details Phrasing](https://cveproject.github.io/docs/content/key-details-phrasing.pdf) for guidance.
 The format should be:
+{: .prompt-info }

    ```[VULNTYPE] in [COMPONENT] in [VENDOR] [PRODUCT] [VERSION] allows [ATTACKER] to [IMPACT] via [VECTOR]```.